 On the left hand side is the name of the log file loaded and the traces that it contains.
 Selecting a trace on the left brings up analyses for this trace on the right hand side depending on tab that is selected.
 When first opened, the

 age(root) trace is selected and various statistics of this trace are shown under the

 In the top right of the window is a table of calculated statistics for the selected trace.
 The statistics and their meaning are described in the table below.

-Posterior probability limit - This is the minimum posterior probability for a node in order for TreeAnnotator to store the annotated information.
-The default is 0.0 so every node, no matter what its support, will have information summarized.
-Make sure this value remains 0.0 as every node will require location annotation for further visualization.
+Posterior probability limit: the minimum posterior probability for a node in order for TreeAnnotator to store the annotated information.
+The default is 0.0 so every node, no matter what its support, will have information summarised.
+Make sure this value remains 0.0 as every node will require location annotation for further visualisation

 Maximum clade credibility treeor

-Node heights - This option specifies what node heights (times) should be used for the output tree.
+Node heights: an option specifies what node heights (times) should be used for the output tree.
 If the

 Keep target heightsis selected, then the node heights will be the same as the target tree.
 Node heights can also be summarised as a Mean or a Median over the sample of trees.
 Sometimes a mean or median height for a node may actually be higher than the mean or median height of its parental node (because particular ancestral-descendent relationships in the MCC tree may still be different compared to a large number of other tree sampled).
 This will result in artifactual negative branch lengths, but can be avoided by the

 Common Ancestor heightsoption.
 Let’s use the default Median heights for our summary tree